lxbarth/Feeds/README.txt

 Name: feeds_worker_time
 Default: 60
-Execution time to give a queue worker.
+Execution time for a queue worker, only effective if used with drupal_queue.